-Everyone knows that basking in the warm weather locations and catching up with old friends can be great perks for attendees.
-But if you’ve ever come home from a conference wondering if it was really worth your investment, it’s time to take a new approach.
+Basking in the warm weather and catching up with old friends can be great perks of attending a conference.
+But if you’ve ever come home wondering if it was really worth your investment, it’s time to take a new approach.
 Follow these 5 steps and make the most out of every conference to help grow your career and your business:

 1. Make a plan before you get there.
 Don’t wait until you’re on the plane — or, worse yet, standing at the registration table — to make a plan and set your goals for the conference.
 Print out the attendee list and identify people you want to connect with.
 Whether it’s a B/D you’ve been hearing about, a vendor of a new technology that can empower your business, or an estate attorney with mutual clients, there’s a huge pool of value at your fingertips.
 Identify a specific business problem you want to solve while you’re there, then review the agenda and speaker list and plan each day carefully.
 Target topics that fit your business and are aligned with your growth objectives.
 It’s all too easy to wander from session to session, only to realize you’ve missed some of the most valuable content — and contacts — when the day is done.